leftidev/cpp-GEngine/readme.md

 -----
 This project uses the MIT license.
 Feel free to poke.

-GEngine uses code from "Bengine".
-(The game engine created in Ben Arnold's YouTube Tutorial series "Advanced C++/Graphics Tutorials".
+GEngine is based on "Bengine".
+(The game engine created by Ben Arnold in his YouTube Tutorial series "Advanced C++/Graphics Tutorials".
 Big thanks to him!)

 Screenshots
 -----------